VRLabs/Rigidbody-Launcher/README.md

 **"RigidbodyCannon.Control" parameter must be true for the system to fire, and false to reset.**

-You can edit the projectile velocity with the configurable joint on the "Rigidbody Cannon/Kinematic Rigidbody/Collision" object.
-Change the "Maximum Force" property under the "Z Drive" section.
-Alternatively, edit the "Fire.anim" clip and change the "Target Velocity".
+You can edit the "Fire.anim" clip and change the "Target Velocity".
+With the configurable joint on the "Rigidbody Cannon/Kinematic Rigidbody/Collision" object, you can also change the "Maximum Force" property under the "X/Y/Z Drive" sections.

 ## Downloads